Units using capacity above represent kWAC.

 - 50% labor and hardware BOS cost improvements through automation and preassembly of module mounting and wiring efficiencies

-- Carbon fiber achieves low costs, replacing steel and aluminum which cuts material costs in half.
+- Replacement of steel and aluminum with carbon fiber, which cuts material costs in half.

 Operation and Maintenance (O&M) Costs

-Definition: Operation and maintenance (O&M) costs represent the annual fixed expenditures required to operate and maintain a solar PV plant over its lifetime, including items noted in the table above.
+Definition: Operation and maintenance (O&M) costs represent the annual fixed expenditures required to operate and maintain a PV plant over its lifetime, including items noted in the table below.

-PV system inverters, which convert DC energy/power to AC energy/power, have AC capacity ratings; therefore, the capacity of a PV system is rated in MWAC, or the aggregation of all inverters' rated capacities, or MWDC, or the aggregation of all modules' rated capacities.
-Other technologies' capacity factors are represented exclusively in AC units; however, in previous editions of the ATB, PV pricing is represented in $/kWDC.
-In the 2021 ATB, utility-scale PV (though not commercial PV or residential PV) is represented in $/KWAC; for this reason, values in the 2021 ATB are not directly comparable to the 2019 ATB or earlier editions of the ATB without adjusting previous versions from WDC to WAC.
+PV system inverters, which convert DC energy/power to AC energy/power, have AC capacity ratings; therefore, the capacity of a PV system is rated in units of MWAC, or the aggregation of all inverters' rated capacities, or MWDC, or the aggregation of all modules' rated capacities.
+Other technologies' capacity factors are represented exclusively in AC units; however, in some previous editions of the ATB, PV pricing is represented in $/kWDC.
+In the 2022 ATB, utility-scale PV (though not commercial PV or residential PV) is represented in $/kWAC; for this reason, values in the 2022 ATB are not directly comparable to values in the 2019 ATB or earlier editions of the ATB without adjusting previous versions from WDC to WAC.

-At the end of 2019, the cumulative capacity-weighted average AC capacity factor for all utility-scale U.S. projects installed at the time (including fixed-tilt systems) was 25.0%, but individual project-level capacity factors exhibited a wide range (14%–35%).
-The reported U.S. system capacity factors are consistent with the range of estimated capacity factors in the 2021 ATB (19%—31%) and the calculated U.S. area-weighted 30-year lifetime average capacity factor (24.5%).
+From 2007 to 2019, the cumulative median AC capacity factor for utility-scale U.S. projects installed at the time (including fixed-tilt systems) was 24.0%, but individual project-level capacity factors exhibited a wide range (9.0%–36.0%) (Bolinger et al., 2021).
+The reported U.S. system capacity factors are consistent with the range of estimated capacity factors in the 2022 ATB (18%–31% in 2021) and the calculated U.S. area-weighted 30-year lifetime average capacity factor (24.5%).
 The figure below shows historical data for capacity factor as a function of ILR.

 Over time, PV plant output is reduced.
-This degradation (at 0.7%/yr) is accounted for in ATB estimates of capacity factor.
-The 2021 ATB capacity factor estimates represent estimated annual average energy production over a 30-year lifetime.
+This degradation is accounted for in ATB estimates of capacity factor (see table below).
+The 2022 ATB capacity factor estimates represent estimated annual average energy production over a 30-year lifetime.

-These AC capacity factors are for a one-axis tracking system with a DC-to-AC ratio of 1.34, and therefore is not representative of the lower capacity factors reported by fixed-tilt systems.
+These AC capacity factors are for a one-axis tracking system with a DC-to-AC ratio of 1.28, and therefore are not representative of the lower capacity factors reported by fixed-tilt systems.

-Because of the change in methodology in calculating capacity factors in the 2021 ATB, they are not directly comparable to previous editions of the ATB.
-In the 2021 ATB, we use capacity factors, ranging from 19.3% for Class 10 (for locations with an average annual GHI less than 3.75) to 30.9% for Class 1 (for locations with an average annual GHI greater than 5.75).
-The 2021 ATB capacity factor assumptions are based on ILR = 1.34.
+Because of the change in methodology in calculating capacity factors in the 2022 ATB, they are not directly comparable to those in previous editions of the ATB.
+In the 2022 ATB, we use capacity factors ranging from 18.4% for Class 10 (for locations with an average annual GHI less than 3.75) to 30.1% for Class 1 (for locations with an average annual GHI greater than 5.75) in 2020.
+The 2022 ATB capacity factor assumptions are based on ILR = 1.28.

-Future Years: Projections of capacity factors for plants installed in future years increase over time because of an increase in energy yield from the module (better tracking, improved cell temperature, bifaciality, and better citing/practices to improve albedo), reduced system losses (improved soil removal, improved O&M uptime, and more-efficient inverters) and a reduction in degradation rates.
-The table below summarizes the technology improvements we used to calculate indicative improvements in capacity factor in each scenarios.
+Future Years: Projections of capacity factors for plants installed in future years increase over time because of an increase in energy yield from the module (better tracking, improved cell temperature, bifaciality, and better siting/practices to improve albedo), reduced system losses (improved soil removal, improved O&M uptime, and more-efficient inverters), and a reduction in degradation rates.
+The table below summarizes the technology improvements we used to calculate indicative improvements in capacity factor in each scenario.

 |AC and DC losses||14.3%||14.3%||10.4%||7.5%|